-Starting a new job can be overwhelming.
-Between meeting new colleagues, mastering new skills, and tackling new responsibilities, your first three months might leave you feeling exhausted and burned out.
+Between meeting new colleagues, mastering new skills, and tackling new responsibilities, your first three months at a new job can leave you feeling exhausted.
 To help alleviate some of that stress, we’ve put together a First 100 Days plan that will help you avoid rookie mistakes, impress your boss, and endear yourself to your colleagues.
 So print out the plan below, set up some auto-reminders, and hit the ground running!

 - Review all of the research you did on the organization when you applied.
 Re-read staff bios, the organization’s website, and notes you took during your interview.

 - Take notes.
-The amount of new information you’ll be receiving makes it nearly impossible to remember everything.
+It'll be nearly impossible to remember everything you're being told today.
 Important things to jot down include co-workers’ names, job titles, and something memorable about your interaction with them; information about the organization that you won’t be able to find in documentation later on; and little nuggets of wisdom you might receive from new colleagues.
 Don’t worry about capturing everything.
 Much of what you hear on the first day will be reinforced once you begin your job responsibilities, or will be documented in a staff manual.

 - Take care of your environment.
 Depending on your job, this might mean getting your computer set up (installing software, bookmarking important websites, saving your usernames and passwords), making sure you have your office supplies and furniture, or getting the right uniform or tools.

 - Ask your manager to set up getting-to-know-you meetings with people who know your work area well or have specific institutional knowledge to share.
-(Pro-tip: Ask others what they think your job entails.
-You can learn a lot about others’ expectations of you this way!)
+Pro tip: Ask others what they hope you'll be able to do for/with them in your new role.
+You can learn a lot about others’ expectations of you this way!

 - Practice humility.
-Chances are your boss didn’t hire you to “fix” everything; she hired you because she believes your skills and experience can have a positive impact if you integrate yourself well.
+Chances are your boss didn’t hire you to “fix” everything; they hired you because they believe your skills and experience can have a positive impact.
 Come with a fresh perspective, but be quick to deliver a compliment or acknowledge what’s working.
 A good rule of thumb is to avoid talking about your most recent job as much as possible (e.g. “Well, this is how we did it at…”)

 - Study up on your new home away from home.
 Read your organization’s newsletters, websites, social media, annual reports, anything you can find.
 You may also want to set up Google alerts about your organization in order to stay current.